 Helping to improve the health and wellness of Indigenous populations and communities is a crucial priority for the UBC Department of Physical Therapy.

-The department is committed to increasing the number and retention of Indigenous physical therapists in British Columbia.
+The department is committed to increasing the number and retention of Indigenous physical therapists in British Columbia, as well as increasing the number of physical therapists who practice cultural safety and humility.
 The Master of Physical Therapy program is working towards improving physical therapy capacity in underserved areas, including Indigenous communities.
-Our faculty, staff and learners are helping to build a health care system that is more inclusive, respectful, and equitable.
+Our faculty, staff and learners are helping to build a healthcare system that is more inclusive, respectful, and equitable.

 The Department of Physical Therapy’s 2021 Strategic Plan highlights the Department’s commitment to actively align with the UBC Indigenous Strategic Plan (ISP, 2020) and recognizes the department, Faculty of Medicine, and UBC’s commitments to responding to the Calls for Action stated in the Truth and Reconciliation (TRC).